eM7RON/ImageEvo/readme.md

 ## Getting Started

-then just download the repository and run the main.py file with the previously installed python environment.
+Just download the repository and run the main.py file with the python environment installed as outlined below.

 ### Prerequisites